Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Introduction

-In this paper, a Metacognitive Decision Making (MDM) framework for decentralized multi-UAV search is proposed based on the Nelson and Narens model, \cite{nelson90} of metacognition.
-Each UAV carries multiple sensors with different levels of sensing range and accuracy.
-The MDM framework consists of two components: a self-cognitive component, which learns about the environment by sensing, analyzing the information gathered from the sensors and acting upon it.
-The second metacognitive component is a regulatory mechanism that monitors the effectiveness of the self-cognitive component that adapts the search mechanism in an unknown environment.
+This paper addresses a Metacognitive Decision Making (MDM) framework for decentralized multi-UAV search based on the Nelson and Narens model, \cite{nelson90} of metacognition.
+The proposed decision-making system enables \emph{autonomy} in each UAV for self-regulating the strategies and \emph{self-awareness} based on the sensor information.
+In summary, the key contributions of our paper are three-fold:\\ 1) The proposed MDM framework consists of two components: i) a self-cognitive component, which learns about the environment by sensing, and analyzing the information gathered from the sensors and acting upon it and, ii) a metacognitive component is a regulatory mechanism that monitors the effectiveness of the self-cognitive component that adapts the search mechanism in an unknown environment.
 Based on the monitoring signal, the metacognitive component regulates the search strategies and the choice of a sensor required to handle the environmental changes.
-Thus the individual's action and the information gained by them influence the metacognitive component so that their decision attains the overall goal efficiently.
-The proposed MDM framework-based multi-UAV stochastic search algorithm uses multiple sensors carried by each UAV for searching fixed, sudden pop-up and dynamic targets in the absence of inter-UAV communication.
+Thus the individual's action and the information gained by them influence the metacognitive component so that their decision attains the overall goal efficiently.\\ 2) The MDM framework-based multi-UAV stochastic search algorithm uses multiple sensors carried by each UAV for searching fixed, sudden pop-up and dynamic targets in the absence of inter-UAV communication.
 Each UAV performs a self-regulate search based on sensor information by switching between two or more stochastic techniques with different step lengths.
-A probabilistic comparison of the MDM framework-based search with a single sensor-based stochastic search technique is provided to show the theoretical advantage of the proposed MDM.
-Further, the MDM framework-based search performance using two sensors is evaluated in a simulated setting and compared with various state-of-the-art stochastic search techniques employing a single sensor.
+A probabilistic comparison of the MDM framework with a single sensor-based stochastic search technique is provided to show the theoretical advantage of the proposed MDM.\\ 3) The MDM framework search performance using two sensors is evaluated in a simulated setting and compared with various state-of-the-art stochastic search techniques employing a single sensor.
 For performance comparison, all the search techniques are evaluated in a decentralized setting without inter-UAV communication.
-A Monte-Carlo simulation was performed to analyze the efficiency, completeness, and scalability (in terms of the number of UAVs involved in the mission) for the proposed search technique.
+A Monte-Carlo simulation was performed to analyze the efficiency, completeness, and scalability (in terms of the number of UAVs involved in the mission) of the proposed search technique.
 The comparison was also performed in the case of false detection of targets.
 The numerical results highlight the advantages of the proposed MDM framework for multi-UAV search compared to three state-of-the-art self-cognitive-based stochastic search techniques and three social-cognitive search techniques.
-Overall the MDM framework-based search can achieve better search performance and completeness by adopting necessary stochastic techniques and sensors at different levels.
+Overall the MDM framework can achieve better search performance and completeness by adopting necessary stochastic techniques and sensors at different levels.

 The rest of the paper is organized as follows: Section II presents the problem definition, Section III discusses the metacognitive decision making framework for multi-UAV search.
 The Monte-Carlo simulation results are discussed in section IV.
 The paper is concluded in section V.